Saint-Galmier: Terrain

 Saint-Galmier is located in the western foothills of Mount Lyonnais.
 The center of the town is located in a valley, with a relatively flat terrain, with an elevation of 357 to 551 meters.

 River

 The river Coise, a right tributary of the Loire, flows from east to west through the town.

 Plant

 Saint-Galmier belongs to the temperate deciduous forest area, which is mainly distributed on both sides of the Coise River and around the city area.

-Saint-Galmier was rated as a 4-star (highest) flower city in the evaluation of the flower city.
+Saint-Galmier was rated as a 4-star (highest) flower city in an evaluation of flower cities.

 Climate

 Saint-Galmier belongs to the temperate marine climate in the Köppen climate classification.

-The nearest weather station to Saint-Galmier is located in Andrézieux-Bouthéon.
-The following is the data of the station:

 Administrative divisions

 Saint-Galmier is a commune (INSEE code 42222) in the Loire department and Auvergne-Rhône-Alpes region.
 It is part of the arrondissement of Montbrison, the canton of Andrézieux-Bouthéon, the Saint-Étienne Métropole, and of Loire's 6th constituency.

 According to the national statistics office INSEE, Saint-Galmier is part of the functional urban area (aire d'attraction des villes) of Saint-Étienne, which consists of 105 communes.
 INSEE also divides the town of Saint-Galmier into two "blocks" (IRIS) to facilitate the statistics of population distribution.